kailash-manasarovar/statement/docs/timeline/2023/september.md

 - We see Paqui Fornet too one afternoon.
 - We are coming back from the bus stop and walking through the town.
 - I say "hola Paqui", loudly.
-She is about 5 metres away from me.
+She is no more than three metres away from me.
-- She totally ignores me.
+- She totally ignores me and I know she has seen me.

 ## Alex and Paul